arBmind/Twofold-ChaiScript/README.md

 This is the second C++ implementation of Twofold.

+**This is very experimental and not ready for production.**

+[hicknhack-software/Twofold-Qt](https://github.com/hicknhack-software/Twofold-Qt) is a production ready version working with Javascript.

 ## What is the best method to generate source code?

 * more difficult than regular html.
 It requires tight controls about every whitespace and tools for indentation.